ViralTexts/gtr-clusters/clusters/18631203-sn84031490-DelicacyInConversation.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-—There is a speaking well, a speaking easily,
+There is a speaking well, a speaking easily,
 speaking justly, and speaking seasonably.
 It is offending
 against the last to speak of entertainments before the indigent;
 of sound limbs and health before the infirm; of houses and land